Solutions of massive gravity theories in constant scalar invariant geometries: Solutions of the field equations

-\subsubitem{ $\star$ GMG:} Combining the two theories introduce three constants that are related to the components of the structure tensor density \eqn{nI} by
+\subsubitem{ $\star$ GMG:} The combination of the two theories, introduces three constants that are related to the components of the structure tensor density \eqn{nI} by

 Inverting this system as well as discussing in general the positivity of $\xi\,$ is not very illuminating.
-For this last purpose we have plotted the region in the ($x=b/a$ , $y=c/a$) plane of the sign of $\xi\,$ on fig. \ref{figLXMnI}. { } Let us also remark that we always have $\Lambda \,\xi\,=(5/64) (a^2+4\,a\,b+4\,c^2)^2 \geqslant 0$.\\ However, using the special values of the structure tensor density we can easily see that there is no solution of type $O$ which allows to have $\xi\,>0$; while those of type $D_t$ and $D_s$ are both possible.
-As for a structure tensor density of type $I$, we have as many parameters in the solution as the physical constants of the problem.
+So, we have plotted the region in the ($x=b/a$ , $y=c/a$) plane of the sign of $\xi\,$ on Fig. \ref{figLXMnI}. { } Let us also remark that: $\Lambda \,\xi\,=(5/64) (a^2+4\,a\,b+4\,c^2)^2 \geqslant 0$.\\ However, using the special values of the structure tensor density we can easily see from condition \eqn{stabcond} that there are Petrov type $O$ solutions, with arbitrary value of $\mu$ and negative values of $\Lambda=-(45/184)\,a^2$ and $\xi=-(23/8)\,a^2$), that are stable for $\mu^2\leqslant(12167/16208)\,a^2$.
+There are also Petrov types $D_t$ and $D_s$ solutions that allow positive values of $\xi$ .
+As for a structure tensor density of type $I$, we have as many independent\footnote{ Generically, the Jacobian ($J$) of the transformation defined by the equations (\ref{LaGMGI}-\ref{XiGMGI}) is: $ J=40\, a\,c\,\frac{((a+b)^2-c^2)(c^2-b^2)(a^2+4\,a\,b+4\,c^2)}{(a^3+2\,a^2\,b-4\,a\,b^2-8\,b\,c^2)^3}$ .} parameters in the solution as there are physical constants of the problem.
 Thus we may expect that for some range of values a finite number of solutions are always defined.
 Of course, when the number of geometrical parameters will be less than three, the solutions, if any, will exist only for special values of the physical constants.

 \subitem{ \bf Type $II$}

 \subsubitem{ $\star$ TMG: } Three different solutions occur.
 One, of Petrov type $N$, with negative cosmological constant